Vodafone rolls out contact centre solution powered by AWS

 “As personalisation increasingly becomes an important driver of brand advocacy, more organisations in New Zealand are looking at how they can take advantage of cloud to create memorable customer connections, and increase the efficiency of their contact centres.”

-“With over twenty years of ICT and business continuity experience, Plan B is now one of New Zealand’s largest data centre operators.
+“With over twenty years of ICT and business continuity experience, Plan B is now one of New Zealand’s largest data center operators.
 This partnership will further strengthen our capabilities as we continue to offer customers secure, scalable and cost-effective cloud-based solutions,” says Zwart.